iq-motion-control/iq-module-communication-doc/docs/control_center_docs/control_center_start_guide.rst

 If you successfully found and communicated with a module, you will see its information appear in the :ref:`Information section <information_box>` in the bottom left.
 You will also see the :ref:`Module Connections <module_connections>` box list the number of detected modules as non-zero.

-The CONNECT button now presents DISCONNECT.
+The CONNECT button now changes into the DISCONNECT button.

 Disconnect Button
 --------------------